eternauta1337/ethernaut-cli/packages/ethernaut-ui/README.md

 - There is a bug in hardhat where giving a default parameter to a non-optional parameter makes it optional.
 The solution used is to set it back to optional right after creation.
 See the create task in ethernaut-wallet.
 - You can define custom prompts for parameters (see ethernaut-interact-ui)
 - You can also define suggestions for parameters.
 Default values are suggested otherwise.
+- The plugin also adds a pre-parser that allows tasks to be called without a scope.
+E.g. `ethernaut unit` is converted to `ethernaut util unit`

 ### Navigation